northswiss/jekyll-boilerplate/_posts/2016-07-27-the-best-travel-and-business-expense-reporting-tools.md

 **Keep a business travel journal**

-If travelling for a long time — say, a week, for instance — then it’s a great idea to keep a business travel journal.
+If traveling for a long time — say, a week, for instance — then it’s a great idea to keep a business travel journal.
 In it goes every every means of travel, lodging, meal, ground transportation, and other miscellaneous purchases.
 By documenting the amount spent, date, time, and purpose of the expense, you create non-financial confirmation for every expense incurred on a business trip.
 This works wonders to challenge a bank statement or clarify expenses during a tax audit, too.

 While a physical notebook is a perfectly valid way to keep a travel journal, it can get lost, stolen or damaged, immediately rendering all the information it has useless.
 Instead, consider using the note taking and archiving software [Evernote instead](https://evernote.com/).
 With it, you’ll be able to keep all your notes organized, synced, and accessible across multiple devices and app platforms using the power of cloud technology, making it an extremely handy tool once the trip is over.